graced2739/sep12-freedom-project-graced2739/README.md

-# SEP11 Freedom Project
+# SEP12 Freedom Project
-by X
+by Grace Dong

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP12 is all about X. The purpose of this blog is to X.

 ## Content
 For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.